culshoefer/codeCurriculum-gitbook/chapter2.md

 Use your function `triangle()` to do this task quickly.

+5. **Challenge** Can you write functions to draw other shapes like parallelograms/rhomboids?
+Do so!
+Think of your own shapes (e.g. proper triangles with two corners at the bottom instead of one) and try to write functions to draw them.

 ### Exercises on recursion

 1. Write a recursive function `fib(n)` that returns Fibonacci numbers.
 The Fibonacci function is defined like this: